NRCan/geo-deep-learning/docs/source/dataset.rst

 Dataset splits
 --------------

 Split in csv should be either "trn", "tst" or "inference".
-The validation split is automatically created during training and taken from the "trn" set.
+The tiling script outputs lists of patches for "trn", "val" and "tst" and these lists are used as is during training.
 Its proportion is set by the :ref:`tiling config <datatiling>`.

 Raster and vector file compatibility
 ------------------------------------